 She has considerable experience in jurisdictional disputes and has acted in four landmark judgments concerning the direct right to sue foreign domiciled defendants in England, Jones v AGF IL Pr 4, Thwaites v Aviva Assurances Lloyd’s Rep IR 661, Panagaki v Minetta SA General Insurance EWHC 2700 (QB), and, with Howard Stevens QC, Keefe v Mapfre & Hoteles Pinero Canarias SL EWCA Civ 598, which was considered by the Supreme Court before reference to the CJEU.
 She has a particular interest and expertise in claims involving disputes of forum between England and other national courts, as in Le Guevel-Mouly v.
 AIG Europe Ltd EWHC 1794 (QB).

 She also has extensive experience in package travel claims, acting for and against all of the major tour operators in claims ranging from mass outbreaks of gastric illness in hotels or on cruise ships to deaths overseas.
 She is currently acting for numerous victims of the Tunisia terrorist attack.
-She is also instructed on behalf of the claimant in the appeal to the Court of Appeal in the case of X v Kuoni Travel Limited EWHC 3090 (QB), which will clarify the law as it relates to liability of tour operators for deliberate assaults overseas.
+She is also instructed on behalf of the claimant in the appeal to the Supreme Court in the case of X v Kuoni Travel Ltd EWCA Civ 938 which will clarify the law as it relates to liability of tour operators for deliberate assaults overseas.